Skyost/MathEditor/README.md

 ## Features
 * Open and save your documents.
 * Math input (LaTex syntax).
-* Local, lightweight and responsive.
+* Local, static, lightweight and responsive.
 * WYSIWYG editor with CKEditor.

 ## Screenshots